"Toughness is in the soul and spirit, not in the muscles." -Alex Karras

 However, to sculpt a better chest, knowing which muscles to effectively work out is necessary to see the best results after a few months of training.

-If you are still unsure about which muscles should be exercised in your specific workout sessions, consider hiring a qualified personal trainer who can identify the body's distinct tissues and can plan an exercise programme along with nutrition tips to have you see results as soon as possible.
+If you are still unsure about which muscles should be exercised in your specific workout sessions, consider hiring a qualified home or online personal trainer who can identify the body's distinct tissues and can plan an exercise programme along with nutrition tips to have you see results as soon as possible.

 No matter if you are a beginner or an expert, the help of a fitness trainer should never be taken for granted since they will address what type of training would be most beneficial to your fitness goals.